 An American Soldier Known But To God.”

-Dick’s mother was at the Navy Yard when the ship carrying the flag draped coffin arrived and she was in attendance at the long ceremony.
+Dick’s mother was at the Navy Yard when the ship carrying the flag-draped coffin arrived and she was in attendance at the long ceremony.
 The next day she was among thousands who attended the internment; still certain it was her son who would represent all the missing.
 She only needed the sign she believed God would provide.
 She gave a soldier her own flowers to add to the many already gracing the grave.
 When the ceremony ended the attendees drifted away, and she was left to wonder, where was God’s sign?

 She went home to Kentucky but returned to Arlington Cemetery the next April.
 She scattered yellow tulips on the grave and pleaded with God for the reassurance she sought.
 She bent and kissed the yellow tulips and got up to leave.
-As the noon hour bells rung, she turned to give a last look at the tomb where she saw a mass of Cloudless Sulphur butterflies hovering over the tomb before lighting on the yellow tulips.
-She believed it was the sign she had asked for, and was convinced God had given her the sign that here rested her son, a proud and patriotic American still serving his nation.
+As the noon hour bells rang, she turned to give a last look at the tomb where she saw a mass of Cloudless Sulphur butterflies hovering over the tomb before lighting on the yellow tulips.
+She believed it was the sign she had asked for and was convinced God had given her the sign that here rested her son, a proud and patriotic American still serving his nation.

 Over the years I’ve wondered about the veracity of this story and, with access that the internet allows, it was easy to research.
-Yellow Butterflies, by Mary Raymond Shipman Andrews was published by Charles Scribner’s Sons in 1922.
+Yellow Butterflies, by Mary Raymond Shipman Andrews, was published by Charles Scribner’s Sons in 1922.
 Whether the author’s story was entirely fiction or based on actual events remains a mystery, much like the American WWI hero entombed at the Tomb of the Unknowns in Arlington.